AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-dw-views.md

 |4|aaa|110|2017-06-08 00:00:00|6000|10|
 |5|ccc|5|2017-07-06 00:00:00|300|1.2|

-To create a single ad spend table containing both [!DNL Facebook] and [!DNL AdWords] campaigns, you must write a SQL query and use the `UNION ALL` function.
+To create a single ad spend table containing both [!DNL Facebook] and [!DNL Google AdWords] campaigns, you must write a SQL query and use the `UNION ALL` function.
 A `UNION ALL` statement is most often used to combine multiple distinct SQL queries while appending the results of each query to a single output.

 There are a few requirements of a `UNION` statement worth mentioning, as outlined in the PostgreSQL [documentation](https://www.postgresql.org/docs/8.3/queries-union.html):